IvanVnucec/karaoke-maker/README.md

 - `python3 karaoke-maker.py dotako sam dno zivota sad verujem u sudbinu`
 - `python3 karaoke-maker.py thompson bojna cavoglave`.

+With `-v` or `--verbose` tag user can manually choose which lyrics or Youtube song will be downloaded:
+- `python3 karaoke-maker.py -v nadji novu ljubav`

 Karaoke songs are saved in the `downloads` folder.